Birtley is a moderate sized town of around 25,000 (2001 Census) in the Borough of

 Birtley has a long industrial past, mainly in coal mining, brick making and heavy 'The Angel' is actually situated on the site of one of the former coal mines.
-The mining has now gone and much of the industry has changed, but Birtley remains a thriving industrial and business centre for both the local community and the region.
+The mining is now long gone and much of the industry has changed, but Birtley remains a thriving industrial and business centre for both the local community and the region.
 Today it's major industries includes a broad mix of engineering, chemicals and distribution warehouses, with numerous smaller manufacturing and service industries.

 There is a busy shopping area along the main road through the Town Centre which hosts a range of retail outlets, and business services.